Generic framework for non-perturbative QCD in light hadrons: Theory of instanton liquid ensemble

-where the relative color orientation is $u=U^\dagger_1U_2$ and the separation is defined by $R=z_1-z_2$.
+where the relative color orientation is $u=U^\dagger_IU_A$ and the separation is defined by $R=z_I-z_A$.
 The first bracket is counting the pair density of pseudoparticles in the vacuum and the second is the light quark hopping between the pseudoparticles.
-Again, there is an extra $1/2$ factor for the indistinguishable pseudoparticles of the same types.

-The hopping between the pseudoparitcles with the opposite and the same duality are defined by $T_{IA}$ and $imD_{II}$ respectively with their conjugation represents the reverse process.